Unique Lives, Shared World: Learning from Single-Life Videos: Experiments

 \subsection{Results}

 This section presents our experimental findings, structured as a series of questions and answers.

-\begin{qabox}{When does alignment emerge?} We observe a critical duration ranging from 30 mins to 1 hour when alignment emerges. \end{qabox}
+\begin{qabox}{When does alignment to standard models emerge?} We observe a critical duration ranging from 30 mins to 2 hours when alignment emerges. \end{qabox}

 We address our central hypothesis regarding representation alignment.
 Figure~\ref{fig:scale_croco} explores the effect of `life-size' on alignment measured by CAS comparing a single-life model to the CroCo checkpoint - $\text{CAS}(\theta^*, \theta_{\text{CroCo}})$.
 By comparing to the public checkpoint of $\theta_{\text{CroCo}}$, we effectively compare single-life models to a model trained with diverse web-scale data.
-We observe that a critical duration of data — ranging from 30 minutes for Walking Tours to 1-2 hours for HD-Epic and ALD — is required for strong geometric alignment to emerge.
+We observe that a critical duration — ranging from 30 minutes for Walking Tours, to 1 hour for ALD and 2 hours for HD-Epic — is required for strong geometric alignment to emerge.
 We hypothesise that as CroCo is mostly trained on outdoor scenes, WT aligns to it faster.
 This provides direct evidence for our Shared World hypothesis introduced in Sec~\ref{sec:intro}: as models are exposed to more data reflecting the world's shared physics, their functional representations become more similar.

 \begin{qabox}{Do models trained on non-life videos align?} `Non-life' control videos fail to align.
 Single-life models are not far behind diverse web data on the same scale. \end{qabox}

 Also in Fig.~\ref{fig:scale_croco}, we show that the alignment score approaches the upper bound set by the highly diverse K400 dataset.
 In contrast, models trained on our `non-life' control videos achieve near-zero alignment with the CroCo baseline.
 This result demonstrates that merely training on a long video is insufficient; the egocentric perspective, with its characteristic motion and interaction, is the essential ingredient for learning the shared world.
 While our longest single-life videos are still orders of magnitude shorter than a human's complete visual experience, the clear scaling trend suggests that training on even larger-scale single-life datasets is a promising direction for future work to further close the gap with diverse-data baselines.